grpc/proposal/A51-custom-backend-metrics.md

   // Records a call metric measurement for CPU utilization.
   // Multiple calls to this method will override the stored value.
-  // The value may be larger than 1.0 when the usage exceeds the soft limit.
+  // Values may be larger than 1.0 when the usage exceeds the soft limit.
   // Values outside of the valid range [0, infy) are ignored.
   CallMetricRecorder& RecordCpuUtilizationMetric(double value);